Arreborn/nvim-config/README.md

 - **250303**: Mentioning folds triggered my obsession with trying to get folds working again.
 This might get deleted real quick if it still feels wonky.
 But for now, folding is back.
+- **250311** Refactored a bit of color codes, essentially removing the need for a separate color import.
+Nice.
+Also some more stuff here I forgot.